 - Near drowning

 - Ventilator dependence

 Pediatric rehabilitation services begin with a thorough evaluation to identify the child’s needs and determine the most effective program of individual and group therapies.
 Both children and parents provide their own input regarding goals, concerns and treatment preferences.
 Miami-Dade County teachers work one-on-one with pediatric rehabilitation patients, helping them with their academic skills.
-Because education is an essential part of Jackson’s rehabilitation program, parents receive extensive information about their child’s condition, likely outcomes and resources for short- or long-term support.
+Because education is an essential part of our rehabilitation program, parents receive extensive information about their child’s condition, likely outcomes and resources for short- or long-term support.